mrseanryan/raw-image-file-tools/README.md

 - install [Image Magick](https://imagemagick.org/script/download.php)
 - ensure `magick` is available via the PATH environment variable

+To use the BAT scripts, you need to create an environment variable `PATH_TO_RAW_IMAGE_FILE_TOOLS` that points to the local copy of this repository.

+Then, you can copy the BAT scripts to a convenient location, for example `c:\`.

 ## Usage

 | Script                         | To see usage                         | To use                                                                                                                                | Description                                                                                                                                        |